-It’s hard to be definitive, but in many (most?) cases, leaving the settings on will not affect the export time, even though Adobe warns that they will.
+It’s hard to be definitive, but in many (most?) cases, leaving the settings on will not affect the export time.

 For some sources, MRQ can make a difference even in GPU mode.
 MBD in export settings can also affect how some formats are decoded, even in GPU mode, most notably ProRes.